136MasterNR/Battles-of-Batch/README.md

 </div>

 Battles of Batch is a game which runs on Window's MS-DOS terminal.
 It's an RPG text game, where you fight enemies in various battles.
-This project was started by 136MasterNR in 13th August 2021.
+This project was first developed by 136MasterNR in 13th August 2021.

 ## Download/Installation Process, Requirements & Notes
   - **Download the wizard here**: [BattlesOfBatch-Setup.exe](https://htssoft.tk/get-download/BattlesOfBatch-Setup.exe) [LATEST RELEASE]